Current Projects

 Route 34 Main Street Derby Reconstruction

 Main Street in Derby will be reconstructed between Bridge Street and Route 8.
-The construction is expected to continue through 2024 and be completed in Fall 2024.
+The construction is expected to continue through 2024.

 Route 67 Seymour – Spot Improvements